ReflectionHLE/ReflectionHLE/README.md

 emulation; This also applies to modern source ports, not just DOSBox itself.
 Furthermore, while not necessarily intended for assistance with porting, the DOSBox debugger has surely (seriously) been very useful.

+* doomjedi for his nice application icon used by Reflection Keen (technically a few minor edits are in use).

 * Mitugu (Kou) Kurizono, David Kirschbaum, Toad Hall, Dan Lewis, Alan Modra, Vesselin Bontchev (and possibly others) for their contributions leading to